tomas-abrahamsson/gpb/README.md

 The gpb version number is fetched from the git latest git tag matching N.M where N and M are integers.
-This version is inserted into the gpb.app file as well as into the include/gpb_version.hrl.
+This version is inserted into the gpb.app file.
 The version is the result of the command

-  git describe --always --tags --match '[0-9]*.[0-9]*'
+  git describe --always --tags --match '[0-9]*.[0-9]*' --abbrev=0

 Thus, so create a new version of gpb, the single source from where this version is fetched, is the git tag.
 (If you are importing